approvers/devlaza-back/README.md

-#Devlaza API
+# Devlaza API

 ## Overview
-This API for devlaza.
+An API for devlaza.

 ## How to boot server
-First, you have to execute to boot server this command.
+First, You need to execute the command shown below to boot the API server.
 ```bash
 docker-compose up -d
 ```

-Next, set mail auth info.
+Then, set mail auth info.
 ```bash
 export MAILADDRESS=${Your mail account address.}
 export PASSWORD=${Your mail account password.}
 ```

-Final, you execute this command on project root directory.
+Finally, execute this command on the project root directory.

 ```bash
 ./gradlew bootRun